Constructing the Field of Values of Decomposable and General Matrices Using the ZNN Based Path Following Method: Field of Values Computations for Real or Complex Square Matrices; Preliminaries

 \section{Field of Values Computations for Real or Complex Square Matrices; Preliminaries}

 This paper develops an algorithm to construct the {\em Field of Values} (FoV) of a real or complex square matrix $A$ via any chosen path following method, even when $A$ is unitarily block-diagonalizable into $j > 1$ diagonal blocks $A_j$.
-Constructing the FoV of properly decomposable matrices $A$ was previously only possible by using complete matrix eigenvalue finders such as Francis' QR algorithm.
-Here we solve this problem in three steps by \\[0.5mm] (a) checking for unitary diagonalizability of a given matrix $A$ via ${\cal F}_A(t)$, see \cite {FUDecomp}, and unitarily block-diagonalizing decomposable matrices into $j >1$ diagonal blocks, then\\[0.5mm] (b) using a ZNN based path following method to compute discrete FoV boundary eigendata for each diagonal block $A_j$ separately, and finally by \\[0.5mm] (c) implementing a convex hull algorithm to plot the FoV boundary curve of $A$ itself.\\[2mm] The {\em field of values} $F(A)$, also known as the {\em numerical range} of a matrix $A$ is defined as
+Constructing the FoV of properly decomposable matrices $A$ was previously only possible by using {\em global matrix eigenvalue finders} such as Francis' QR algorithm that compute all eigendata of a matrix.
+Here we solve this problem in three steps by \\[0.5mm] (a) checking for unitary diagonalizability of a given matrix $A$ via ${\cal F}_A(t)$, see \cite {FUDecomp}, and unitarily block-diagonalizing decomposable matrices into $j >1$ diagonal blocks, then\\[0.5mm] (b) using a ZNN based path following method to compute discrete FoV boundary eigendata for each diagonal block $A_j$ separately, and finally by \\[0.5mm] (c) implementing a convex hull algorithm to plot the FoV boundary curve of $A$ itself.\\[2mm] The {\em field of values} $F(A)$, also known as the {\em numerical range} of a real or complex square matrix $A$ is defined as

+Its genesis, original purpose or inventors are unknown.
+In 1918/1919 Hausdorff and Toeplitz showed independently that $F(A)$ is convex for any square matrix $A$.
+Other well known properties of the field of values $F(A)$ are:\\ The field of values $F(A)$ is compact for any $A$; the field of values of a 2 by 2 matrix is an ellipse; $F(A)$ contains all eigenvalues of $A$; $F(c A) = cF(A)$ for all scalars $c \in \CC$; $F(U^*AU) = F(A)$ for any unitary matrix $U$; for normal matrices $A$, $F(A)$ is the convex hull of $A$'s eigenvalues; for block-diagonal matrices